Home Crosses Pagan symbols Site search

 • white for purity, modesty and youthful innocence

-In heraldry, a figure is sometimes referred to as a Lily Cross when a more appropriate term would be a Fleur-de-lis Cross.
-This cross is common in French heraldry and is a Latin Cross adorned with lily petals at the arm-ends.
+In heraldry, a cross is sometimes referred to as a Lily Cross when a more appropriate term would be a Fleur-de-lis Cross.
+This is common in French heraldry and is simply a cross adorned with lily petals at the arm-ends.
 The confusion arises from the word lis, which is French for lily.

 See also Burial Cross and Wreath

-Dedicated to the author's mother, who died a few weeks after this Lily Cross page was added to this website and who's name, coincidentally, was Lily.
+Dedicated to the author's mother, who died a few weeks after this Lily Cross page was added to this website and whose name, coincidentally, was Lily.

 Your work here is done, Mum.

-Rest in peaceful knowledge that we will follow your lead in loving our neighbours, as it says in Matthew 22:37-39.
+Rest in peaceful knowledge that we will follow your lead in loving our neighbours, as it says in Matt.
+22:37-39.

 Lily